Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 How does he know so much about the murder of Renee?

 In our first interview, David seemed to know a lot of details about the specifics of what happened to Renee.
+David claims it is because he had the autopsy report.

+This claim about the autopsy report sticks out to me.
 These reports are not made publicly available, and they are rarely given to families, especially in criminal cases like this.

-One, because they could reveal sensitive information about the the case.
+One, because they could reveal sensitive information about the case.
+And two, because they are disturbing.

 When I asked Dr.